Academy Award for Best International Feature Film: Recipient

-Unlike the Academy Award for Best Picture, which officially goes to the winning film's producers, the International Feature Film Award is not given to a specific individual but is considered an award for the submitting country as a whole.
+Unlike the Academy Award for Best Picture, which goes individually to the winning film's producers, the International Feature Film Award is considered a collective award for the submitting country and the film creatives as a whole.
+The film director is the official recipient, who has the name written on the statue plaque after the country name and movie title.
 For example, the Oscar statuette won by the Canadian film The Barbarian Invasions (2003) was until recently on display at the Museum of Civilization in Quebec City.
 It is now on display at the TIFF Bell lightbox.

-The rules currently governing the International Feature Film category state that "the Academy statuette (Oscar) will be awarded to the picture and 'accepted by the director on behalf of the film's creative talents".
-Therefore, the director does not personally win the Award, but simply accepts it during the ceremony.
-In fact, the award never has been associated with a specific individual, except for the 1956 (29th) Academy Awards when the names of the producers were included in the nomination for the Foreign Language Film category.
-Officially, a director like Federico Fellini is considered never to have won an Academy Award of Merit during his lifetime, even though four of his films received the Foreign Language Film Award (the only Academy Award that Fellini personally won was his 1992 Honorary Award).
-However, producers Dino De Laurentiis and Carlo Ponti are considered to have won the 1956 Foreign Language Film Award given to Fellini's La Strada (1954) because their names explicitly were included in the nomination.
+The rules currently governing the International Feature Film category state that "The Academy statuette (Oscar) will be awarded to the film and accepted by the director on behalf of the film’s creative talents.
+For Academy Awards purposes, the country will be credited as the nominee.
+The director’s name will be listed on the statuette plaque after the country and film title".
+Therefore, the director is the only official recipient of the Award, accepting it during the ceremony on behalf of the film creatives.
+But this just has happened since the 2014 change to include the movie director as official recipient on the Oscar award.
+The award has always been associated collectively, except for the 1956 (29th) Academy Awards, when the names of the producers were included in the nomination for Best Foreign Language Film.
+Therefore, officially, it is considered that a director like Federico Fellini received collectively the four Academy Awards which his films won in the Best Foreign Language Film category, with the 1992 Honorary Award being the only Oscar that Fellini won individually.

 By contrast, the BAFTA Award for Best Film Not in the English Language is awarded to the director and producer—that award's rules specifically state that the nomination and award is presented to the director or if "a producer equally shared the creative input with the director, both names may be submitted.
 A maximum of two individuals will be nominated per film".

 In 2014, it was announced that the name of the director will be engraved onto the Oscar statuette in addition to the name of the country.